-- The growth and periods in power of the Labour Party and its leadership - The changing fortunes of the Conservative and Liberal Parties and leadership - Reasons for, and impact, of the National Government - Reasons for, and consequences of, the growth of extremism both on the political left and right - The state of the economy following the First World War - The General Strike (1926), and the problems facing the traditional industries, e.g. mining, textiles, ship building - The impact of the Great Depression - Growth of new industries, e.g. electrical goods, new materials, motor vehicles - Reasons for changing living standards, e.g. housing and health - The changing roles and status of women: employment, birth control, suffrage - Impact of social welfare policies including national insurance, means testing - Regional differences: North-South divide - Public attitude towards war: pacifism (peace ballot), the League of Nations, impact of the Spanish Civil War - Rearmament policies - Reasons for, and public responses to, appeasement - Civilian preparations for war, e.g. ration cards, conscription, gas masks, child evacuation, emergency shelters
+Key questions Content How and why did politics change in this period?
+The growth and periods in power of the Labour Party and its leadership The changing fortunes of the Conservative and Liberal Parties and leadership Reasons for, and impact, of the National Government Reasons for, and consequences of, the growth of extremism both on the political left and right How did the economy develop in this period?
+The state of the economy following the First World War • The General Strike (1926), and the problems facing the traditional industries, e.g. mining, textiles, ship building • The impact of the Great Depression Growth of new industries, e.g. electrical goods new materials, motor vehicles How and why did society change?
+Reasons for changing living standards, e.g. housing and health The changing roles and status of women: employment, birth control, suffrage Impact of social welfare policies including national insurance, means testing Regional differences: North-South divide How effectively did Britain prepare for the approach of war 1934-39?
+Public attitude towards war: pacifism (peace ballot), the League of Nations, impact of the Spanish Civil War Rearmament policies Reasons for, and public responses to, appeasement Civilian preparations for war, e.g. ration cards, conscription, gas masks, child evacuation, emergency shelters